Codecademy/docs/content/uiux/concepts/web-analytics/web-analytics.md

   - 'paths/front-end-engineer-career-path'
 ---

-_Web analytics_ are a measurement of user behavior on a website or app, providing insight into how users are interacting with a design.
+Web analytics are a measurement of user behavior on a website or app, providing insight into how users are interacting with a design.
 Web analytics trends can reveal issues with content, navigation, visual design, and other aspects of a product or design.
 While they are commonly associated with marketing, web analytics are also helpful for [user research](https://www.codecademy.com/resources/docs/uiux/user-research).

 Web analytics are a source of [quantitative](https://www.codecademy.com/resources/docs/uiux/quantitative-research) data, since they can be measured numerically, and are considered a [behavioral research method](https://www.codecademy.com/resources/docs/uiux/behavioral-research), since they observe real user behavior.
 Web analytics are an evaluative research method, and can only be gathered after a product has been released to assess its performance.

+## Examples

 Common forms of web analytics include: